daniel-olmos/daniel-olmos/README.md

 🗺 I live in San Luis, Argentina, and I love Mate 🖤🧉🖤

-👨‍💻 I'm working on medical projects with my partner, where we use all our knowledge to improve people's lives.
+👨‍💻 I'm working on projects with my partner, where we use all our knowledge to improve people's lives.

 🧠 I'm currently learning Python and Django and expanding my knowledge with new technologies.